 The last reported sale price of ATLS common units on the NYSE on October 10, 2014, the last trading day before TRC announced the execution of the ATLS Merger Agreement, was \$32.41.
 The last reported sale price of TRC shares on the NYSE on October 10, 2014, the last trading day before TRC announced the execution of the ATLS Merger Agreement, was \$121.65.
-The last reported sale price of ATLS common units on the NYSE on , 2015, the latest practicable trading day prior to the printing of this proxy statement/prospectus, was \$.
-The last reported sale price of TRC shares on the NYSE on , 2015, the latest practicable trading day prior to the printing of this proxy statement/prospectus, was \$.
+The last reported sale price of ATLS common units on the NYSE on January 21, 2015, the latest practicable trading day prior to the printing of this proxy statement/prospectus, was \$28.58.
+The last reported sale price of TRC shares on the NYSE on January 21, 2015, the latest practicable trading day prior to the printing of this proxy statement/prospectus, was \$92.02.

-As of , 2015, the record date for the TRC special meeting, TRC had shares outstanding held by approximately holders of record.
+As of January 22, 2015, the record date for the TRC special meeting, we estimate there will be approximately 42,143,400 TRC shares outstanding held by approximately 185 holders of record.
 TRC intends to pay to its stockholders, on a quarterly basis, dividends equal to the cash it receives from its TRP distributions, less reserves for expenses, future dividends and other uses of cash.
 If TRP is successful in implementing its business strategy and increasing distributions to its partners, TRC would generally expect to increase dividends to its stockholders, although the timing and amount of any such increased dividends may not necessarily be comparable to any increased TRP distributions.
 TRC cannot guarantee that any dividends will be declared or paid in the future.

-As of , 2015, the record date for the ATLS special meeting, ATLS had common units outstanding held by approximately holders of record.
+As of January 22, 2015, the record date for the ATLS special meeting, we estimate there will be approximately 51,985,700 ATLS common units outstanding held by approximately 170 holders of record.
 The ATLS partnership agreement requires it to distribute all of its "available cash," as defined in its partnership agreement, within 50 days after the end of each quarter.
 The payment of quarterly cash distributions by ATLS in the future will depend on the amount of its "available cash" at the end of each quarter.

-(2) Cash dividends on TRC common stock and cash distributions on ATLS common units with respect to the fourth quarter of 2014 and the first quarter of 2015 have not been declared or paid.
+(2) Cash dividends on TRC common stock for the fourth quarter of 2014 will be paid on February 17, 2015 to holders of record as of the close of business on February 2, 2015, and cash dividends on TRC common stock for the first quarter of 2015 have not been declared or paid.
+Cash distributions on ATLS common units with respect to the fourth quarter of 2014 and the first quarter of 2015 have not been declared or paid.